 What pain medications will my child receive?

 There are a wide variety of pain medications that a child can receive after surgery.
 The patient’s physician will order the specific medication(s) he or she thinks will be most effective based on the type of surgery, the child’s age and development and any previous experience the child has had with surgery and pain medications.

 If the child has moderate to severe pain, he or she will most likely receive opioid pain medication during and after surgery.
+There is minimal risk of addiction when opioids are used short-term for pain control.
 If the child is in the intensive care unit after surgery, he or she may also receive sedatives along with pain medications.
 Sedatives can decrease anxiety, induce sleep and eliminate the memory of unpleasant events.
-Opioids are not addictive when used for appropriate pain control.

 How will my child receive pain medication?

 If your child is receiving non-opioid pain medication, they are often given in pill form for older children and as a liquid medication for younger children.
 Sometimes, a child may experience nausea and vomiting after surgery; in this instance, suppositories can be used if needed.
 Some patients may receive an intravenous (IV) line before surgery.
 Many pain medications can be given in the intravenous (IV) fluids that are infused into the child’s vein.

 During certain surgeries, epidural anesthesia is used.
 This type of anesthesia is given through a small catheter into the “epidural space” surrounding the spinal cord.
 The catheter can be connected to a pump that will give a constant flow of medication.
 After surgery, this catheter can be left in for one or two days.